 Historically, farmed animal welfare advocates have focused on targeting individuals to persuade them to change their diets.
 However, it's difficult to cost effectively create behaviour change in individuals at a large scale.
 As a result, the focus in more recent years has shifted to the supply side — improving the availability and quality of alternative products like plant-based protein.

 This page focuses particularly on decreasing the consumption of animal products.
-See our page on improving the welfare of farmed animals for an alternative approach to reducing animal suffering on factory farms.
+See our page on advocating for farmed animals for an alternative approach to reducing animal suffering on factory farms.

 We think decreasing consumption of animal products is a high-priority cause because its scale is so significant, and the success of the more institutional approaches taken in recent years indicate that we can make immense progress with further resources.
 While funding has increased significantly in recent years, this cause is still very neglected relative to its scale.